plasticlist/plasticlist-old/README.md

 In turn, we built PlasticList: an open-source UI for Nat's tests.
 To start, we are launching a database of all popular food, drink, and household products in CA, so you can upvote items to test first.

-You can see the UI here: [PlasticList](https://www.plasticlist.app/)
+You can use the UI here: [PlasticList](https://www.plasticlist.app/)

 ## Why This Matters